The Japan Anthropology Workshop

 JAWS convened two panels at the conference of the International Union of Anthropological and Ethnological Sciences held in Chiba during 15-18 May 2014 and organized by the Japanese Society of Cultural Anthropology (JACSA).
 The first of these was Panel 23 ‘Living with Disaster: Comparative Approaches’, which was a joint JAWS-JACSA panel convened by Hayashi Isao (Minpaku, Osaka) and Brigitte Steger.
 The second was Panel 116 ‘Mutual Anthropology: A Proposal for Future Equality in the Discipline’, which was a JAWS panel convened by Joy Hendry and Yuko Shioji.

-The second conference in 2014 was held concurrently with Section 5 of the EAJS Conference in Ljubljana, Slovenia during 27-30 August 2014; the main conference theme was ‘All for the good life – anthropological and sociological perspectives on happiness in Japan’, and a publication of selected papers as a book edited by Wolfram Manzenreiter and Barbara Holthus is currently in preparation.
+The second conference in 2014 was held concurrently with Section 5 of the EAJS Conference in Ljubljana, Slovenia during 27-30 August 2014; the main conference theme was ‘All for the good life – anthropological and sociological perspectives on happiness in Japan’, and a publication of selected papers as a book edited by Wolfram Manzenreiter and Barbara Holthus will be published under the title Happiness and the Good Life in Japan in the JAWS Routledge series in early 2017.

-JAWS publications have also become widely recognized and, in order to take advantage of this, a JAWS Series was established in 2000 with RoutledgeCurzon (today Routledge) under the general editorship of Joy Hendry.
-To date, 26 volumes on aspects of Japanese society have been published in this series, with more in the planning stages.
-These include monographs of excellent anthropological fieldwork as well as collections of conference papers, and a number of translations.
-For more information, please see the Publications pages:
+JAWS publications have also become widely recognized and, in order to take advantage of this, a JAWS Series was established in 2000 with RoutledgeCurzon (today Routledge) under the general editorship of first, Jan van Bremen, and now, Joy Hendry.
+To date (end of 2016), 26 volumes on aspects of Japanese society have been published in this series, with two more almost ready to go to press, and another in the editing stage.
+These include monographs of excellent anthropological fieldwork as well as collections of conference papers, and a couple of translations.
+For more information, please see the Publications

 Back to top